Ramonjrtan/Ramonjrtan/README.md

 * incorrect reporting
 * broken user workflows

-👉 My focus is identifying these risks **before they reach production**.
+👉 My focus is identifying these risks before they reach production — where they are most costly.

 ---